data-science-made-easy/james-old/README.md

 library(james)
 ```

-Congratulations, you now have the cutting-edge development version!
+Congratulations, you now have the cutting-edge development version of `james`!

 # Use James
 James has only a few functions, which do most of the work for you: